Asad-Sanuri/facerecognitionbrain/README.md

 ## Face--Brain Client
 You can put a URL of any image or upload an image from your device and it will draw a box around the faces.
-Front-end is built with React.js, back-end uses Node.js, database uses Postgresql.
+Front-end is built with React.js, back-end uses Express and Node.js, database uses Postgresql.
 CLARIFAI is used for recognition, CLOUDINARY is used for saving uploaded images.